Listen to this article here

 Black Excellence is limitless

-Spikes later created modifications to the automotive directional signals which are used by drivers today.
+Spikes later developed modifications to the automotive directional signals that drivers use today.
 He also created the automatic gear shift, the billiard cue rack and automatic braking systems used by buses and schools.

 The man was busy!

 Professionally, he worked as a mechanic, a saloon keeper, and a barber, occupations that likely influenced the inventions themselves.
-The King of “work smarter not harder,” Spikes was clearly a visionary, yet because he was Black, he was often only employed in servile roles.
+Because he was Black, employers often confined Spikes, the visionary King of “work smarter, not harder,” to servile roles.

 ‘Black creativity makes the world go round.’